Article in French.

 His repertoire now includes over thirty original pieces that have had a resounding impact all over the world.
 The quality of his artistic work has also given him the opportunity to collaborate as guest choreographer in theatre, opera and cinema.
 Sylvain Émard has received numerous prestigious awards, such as the Jean A. Chalmers Choreographic Award (1996).
 He is also co-founder of the Circuit-Est centre chorégraphique.

-The National Creation Fund’s investment of $165,000 will allow Sylvain Émard Danse to stage a large ensemble and collaborate with an expanded creative team.
-This work will also benefit from a greater number of weeks of residencies.
+The National Creation Fund’s investment of $165,000 allowed Sylvain Émard Danse to stage a large ensemble and collaborate with an expanded creative team.
+This work also benefitted from a greater number of weeks of residencies.